expo/react-native-util/README.md

 - Deprecated methods have been removed
 - `deprecate` has been removed since it relies on an internal io.js module
+- `inherits` has been removed since React Native supports classes
 - Promise introspection has been removed.
 Promises are printed out as regular JS objects.
 - `isBuffer` has been removed since there is no `Buffer` class
 - Unused private helper methods have been removed